-Formally known as U.S. Bancorp, U.S. Bank began in 1863 as First National Bank of Cincinnati.
-Now headquartered in Minnesota, it is the fifth-largest bank in America, and it has more than 74,000 employees, 4,700 ATMs and 3,000 branches.
+Founded in 1863, U.S. Bank has grown to become the fifth-largest bank in America, with more than 74,000 employees, 4,700 ATMs and 3,000 bank branches.
 U.S. Bank is ideal for someone who values convenience, cutting-edge technology or product choice.
-Its comprehensive offering means you can keep all your finances – from checking, savings, borrowing, insurance and investing – all within one single bank.
-The downside, though, is that unless you sign up for a package of products, you’ll likely pay higher fees and get lower savings rates compared to the national average.
+U.S. Bank’s comprehensive offerings mean you can keep all your banking needs – checking, savings, borrowing, insurance and investing – all within one single bank.
+The downside?
+Unless you sign up for a package of products, you’ll likely pay higher fees and get lower savings rates with U.S. Bank compared to the national average.

 U.S. Bank at a glance